Resilience-based Ecosystem Management

 Vulnerability and Adaptation to Climate Change

-Recent climatic trends and projections indicate continued directional change and increasing variability in climate that will influence the delivery of ecosystem services on which humans depend.
+Recent climatic trends and projections indicate continued directional change and increasing variability will influence the delivery of ecosystem services on which humans depend.
 This unprecedented challenge requires a comprehensive assessment of the vulnerability of social-ecological systems, including exposure, sensitivity and adaptive capacity, to climate change.
-Exposure involves large geographic variability in response to unique ambient climatic conditions and the disproportionate regional impacts of climate drivers.
+Exposure describes the combination of regionally specific climate change drivers that are anticipated to affect systems beyond those of ambient conditions.
 Sensitivity represents the impacts of the projected exposures on ecological and social systems, especially those components and interactions affecting human livelihoods.
-Adaptive capacity describes the successes and failures of previous and current adaptions to climatic variability, as well as, barriers and incentives for future adaption.
-Vulnerability assessment is intended to enhance recognition and prioritize actions to contend with the emerging consequences of climate change by informing research agendas, promoting social learning networks, and alerting policy makers to viable adaptation strategies.
+Adaptive capacity involves the ability of human actors to mobilize resources to anticipate and respond to perceived or current climate stressors.
+Although exposure and sensitivity to climate change drivers often receive greatest attention, adaptive capacity establishes the foundation upon which adaption strategies are conceptualized, implemented and evaluated.
+Vulnerability assessments are intended to enhance recognition and prioritize actions to contend with the emerging consequences of climate change by informing research agendas, promoting social learning networks, and alerting policy makers to viable adaptation strategies.
 Current work focuses on climate change adaption planning in the Great Plains of the U.S. and it is being conducted in collaboration with the U.S.D.A.
 Climate Hubs program.

 What Has Been Learned?

 The ability of managers to assess risk and prepare for climate change varies greatly and reflects a broad array of adaptive capacities.
-Adaptation planning must recognize and accommodate both the geographic specificity and varied adaptive capacity to promote effective climate-change adaptation.
+Adaptation planning must recognize and accommodate both the geographic specificity and varied adaptive capacity of managers and social organizations to promote effective climate-change adaptation.

 What Has Been Learned?

 Management and scientific knowledge are both of vital importance to natural resource management, but they frequently operate in parallel, rather than in combination.
-This indicates that major barriers currently separate these two knowledge sources.
+The major barriers currently separating these two knowledge sources need to be identified and minimized to increase the efficacy of natural resource management.

-The inability of the rangeland profession to resolve the intensive rotational grazing debate, shrub removal – water yield controversy, and the wild horse and burro dilemma on public lands in the western U.S. are symptomatic of a narrow management framework that does not possess the capacity to effectively address varied knowledge sources and values in human dominated systems.
+The inability of the rangeland profession to resolve the intensive rotational grazing debate, shrub removal – water yield controversy, and the wild horse and burro dilemma on public lands in the western U.S. is symptomatic of a limited capacity to recognize, evaluate, and share knowledge among diverse stakeholder groups.